Hochopepper/SwordToShield/Character_Creation/SpellCompendium.md

 You touch one corpse and place 2 silver coins over its eyes.
 For the duration of this spell the corpse is proofed against decay and cannot be raised as undead.
-Days spent under the effects of this spell do not count against spells with time limits such as ressurection
+Days spent under the effects of this spell do not count against spells with time limits such as raise dead.

 ```